-The body can convert ALA into needed EPA and DHA, but this process is not very efficient: Less than 15 percent of ALA makes the conversion.
+The body can convert ALA into needed EPA and DHA, but this process is not very efficient: Less than

 This means it’s much easier to get a decent amount of EPA and DHA from a marine source rather than a plant source.
 Notably, people who don’t consume fish may turn to algae-based alternatives.

 Taking in a sufficient amount of omega-3 fatty acids has a host of benefits, including a lower risk for heart disease, stroke, dementia, and Alzheimer’s disease.